Logic-py/python-template/README.md

 4. **Ready to Implement:**

-   You're now ready to implement whatever you need.
-Keep in mind that this is just a base template and not a fully functioning application.
+   You are now ready to implement your project.
+Keep in mind that this is a base template and not a fully functioning application.

 ## CI/CD Workflow

-This project includes a continuous integration (CI) workflow that is triggered on every push and pull request.
-It uses GitHub Actions to run the following jobs:
+This project includes a continuous integration (CI) workflow that is triggered on every push and pull request, using GitHub Actions to run the following jobs:

 1. **Setup**: Checks out the code, sets up Python, and installs dependencies using Poetry.
-2. **Format**: Formats the code using Ruff.
+2. **Format**: Formats the code with Ruff.
 3. **Lint**: Runs linting on the codebase with Ruff.
 4. **Type Check**: Checks for type consistency using Mypy.
 5. **Create Release**: Automatically creates a GitHub release when code is pushed to the main branch.